Disability

 California

-Federal and state laws require employers to make “reasonable accommodation” for an employee who suffers a medically documented disability.
-However, many employers don’t understand what constitutes a reasonable accommodation nor how to properly make the determination.
-Employment decisions also can’t be based on the level of disability.
+Federal and state laws require employers to make reasonable accommodation for an employee with a medically documented disability.
+However, many employers do not fully understand what counts as a reasonable accommodation or how to assess accommodation requests.
+Employment decisions also cannot be based on the extent of a disability.

-Just about all business owners are familiar with the Americans with Disabilities Act (ADA).
-Since the 1990s, the ADA has not only required covered employers to make reasonable accommodations for disabled employees, but it also has prohibited businesses from treating a job applicant less favorably because of his or her disability status.
-This prohibition extends even to perceived disabilities.
-For example, an employer cannot refuse to hire an applicant because it incorrectly believes he or she suffers from an impairment.
+Most business owners are familiar with the Americans with Disabilities Act (ADA).
+Since the 1990s, the ADA has required covered employers to provide reasonable accommodations for employees with disabilities and prohibited businesses from treating a job applicant less favorably because of disability status.
+These protections also apply to perceived disabilities.
+For example, an employer cannot refuse to hire an applicant because they incorrectly believe the applicant has an impairment.

 Disabilities protected under the law include the following: